Cincinesh/tue/README.md

 ------------------------------

 Tuesday makes heavy use of templates.
-Instead of using full template syntax repeatedly through the documentation, shorter pseudo-code will be used instead when the meaning is clear.
+Instead of using full template syntax repeatedly throughout the documentation, shorter pseudo-code will be used when the meaning is clear.
 For example, the word `vec` may refer to all possible instantiations of the vec template regardless of arguments.